Free Shipping on orders over $68

 Learn how to eliminate perfume odors from clothes, remove scents from your couch, and even get rid of lingering fragrances from traditional laundry detergents like Febreze!

-Perfume odors can cling stubbornly to clothing, making it frustrating when you want to wear a favorite outfit but are met with an overpowering scent.
 Fortunately, there are effective methods to remove these smells from both washable items and those labeled as dry-clean-only fabrics using common household items you likely already have on hand.

 The key to neutralizing perfume odors relies on utilizing pantry staples, creating a simple and budget-friendly process that anyone can follow.

 Typically, the lasting fragrance found in perfumes is attributed to the preservatives and chemicals used in their formulation.
 Key ingredients such as alcohol, which acts as a solvent, and various petroleum-based compounds contribute to the staying power of these odors.
+This is why simply washing an item may not be sufficient to eliminate the scent; the chemicals can bind to the fabric fibers & requires a little more effort to eradicate.

 One alternative that some people might consider is laundry stripping, a more extreme method that involves soaking clothes in a special solution designed to break down residues and odors.
 However, before resorting to this intensive technique, it’s advisable to first try some simpler, less invasive methods that may effectively eliminate an intense and persistent perfume or detergent smell from garments.

 Laundry stripping is a cleaning technique that revitalizes garments by eliminating detergent, body oils, fabric softener, and mineral deposits through soaking them in hot water combined with several essential ingredients.
-This method utilizes laundry borax, a powerful enzyme-based detergent, and washing soda to efficiently remove buildup, resulting in garments that are as clean as possible.

 Can Laundry Stripping Help Get Rid of Smoke Smell?